R3DNO5E/bmp2png/README.md

 # bmp2png
-converts bmp files into png files in directories recursively. requires .net 4.5
+converts bmp files into png files in directories recursively. requires .net 4.5 **Now it utilizes your multi-core CPUs!!!**

 ## HOW TO USE
 Just run